Looking for a bit of help to steady your aim?

 Bipod Shooting Sticks

 The Bog-Pod bipod offers a more stable platform than the monopod and is still quick to setup relative to a tripod system.
 The standard model is adjustable between 21-40 inches and weights 19 oz.
-The Bog-Pod is well made and has no trouble supporting heavy rifles.
+It is well made and has no trouble supporting heavy rifles.

 The gun saddle is really nice and versatile as it is able to swivel.
 Getting on target with this model is quick.
 This model would also work well with a crossbow.